This is not a music review. It’s more an extended diary entry.

 End up talking BoH with another local musician (friend of a friend).
 Being social is easy when you have stuff common.

-Bought a Burnt Tapes shirt (octopus!) and think I got hit on3“I’m single because girls with dyed hair and glasses never know I like them” - A guy talking to me who has pink hair and glasses.
+Bought a Burnt Tapes shirt (octopus!) and think I got hit on?? >“I’m single because girls with dyed hair and glasses never know I like them” - A guy talking to me who has pink hair and glasses.

 Wow.
 Ok.
 Never seen a ska band live before.
 It’s just so bouncy and joyful.
 Though they aren’t pure ska.
 There’s hip-hop and a grime influence.